xXanth0s/mcp_arango_typescript/article/article.md

 ### Step 6: Implement the MCP Server

 The MCP server is a crucial component that provides standardized access to our ArangoDB database.
-In our case, the MCP server is started by the MCP Host, which will be the claud desktop app.
+In our case, the MCP server is started by the MCP Host, which will be the Claude desktop app.

-In our exmample I have added two endpoints, which are availbe for the LLM.
-One provdides the structure of the database, which is a static not changing thing.
-Therefore we are using the MCP Type `resource` which are read-only data providers.
+In our example, I have added two endpoints, which are available for the LLM.
+One provides the structure of the database, which is a static, unchanging thing.
+Therefore, we are using the MCP Type `resource`, which read-only data providers.
 The second endpoint is the query endpoint, which is dynamic and acts like a function call.
-Therefore it defined as the MCP type `tools`, which is similar to the tools provided to normal AI agents.
+Therefore, it is defined as the MCP type `tools`, which is similar to the tools provided to normal AI agents.

 With the help of `zod`, we can define typed input parameters with an additional description, so the LLM knows how to interact with the endpoints.